Ebot101/Test/README.md

 # Test
-Just testing some things out
+Hi, Just testing some things out
 This is from the Odin project in case any were wondering